 Pretty much everyone alive in 2020 or 2021 knows that viruses can have a causal impact both on individual humans, and, more specifically, on individual humans' lungs, olfactory systems, immune systems, and on human societies more generally.
-For those who think that to exist is to play an essential role in causally bringing about certain effects, or to exist is to play an essential role in scientific explanations, or to exist is to feature in scientific laws, it should be incontrovertible that viruses exist.25 The case of viruses allows us to demonstrate that the criteria for inclusion in the rainforest set out above return an ontology that matches that of the scientific realist.
+For those who think that to exist is to play an essential role in causally bringing about certain effects, or to exist is to play an essential role in scientific explanations, or to exist is to feature in scientific laws, it should be incontrovertible that viruses exist.17 If 'ontologically emergent' just means exists and is non-fundamental, then viruses are, therefore, ontologically emergent.